 Even as a new company, we received over 100 applications to our design team!
-That’s a lot of work to review each and every one of them so you want to make sure that your application is clean and simple and easy to review.
+That’s a lot of work to review each and every one of them!
+You want to make sure that your application is clean and simple, and easy to review.
 Keep your introduction concise and provide a clear list of URLs that you want the company to review.
 You can add more information after these links but the most important thing is to get as much of your work seen as quickly as possible.
-If you are attaching photos, remember to resize these to a reasonable resolution so they can be easily viewed – we would recommend 800 px wide.
+If you are attaching photos, remember to resize these to a reasonable resolution so they can be easily viewed.
+We would recommend 800 px wide.

 This is an important one.
 Always, ALWAYS add clickable links to any of your websites including social media when you apply for a Design Team.
-Don’t just say “I have a blog at heffydoodle.com and my Instagram account is @heffydoodlestamps” change that to be “I have a blog at heffydoodle.com and my Instagram account is @heffydoodlestamps”.
+Don’t just say “I have a blog at heffydoodle.com and my Instagram account is @heffydoodle”.
+Change that to be “I have a blog at heffydoodle.com and my Instagram account is @heffydoodle”.
 With so many applications to review, you need to make sure you make it as easy as possible for the company to review your work.

 Keep your Instagram feed relevant

-This can apply to any social media channels but especially for Instagram – keep your images relevant to what you are applying for.
-If the person reviewing your application clicks on your Instagram feed, what are the first 6 images they are going to see?
+This applies to any social channels but especially for Instagram – keep your images relevant to what you are applying for.
+If the person reviewing your design team application clicks on your account, what are the first images they will see?
 I’m not saying that you should only ever share pictures of your projects on your Instagram, it’s your channel, you should do what makes you happy but you have to think about maximising the opportunity.
 Likewise, it might earn you a few bonus points if you are already sharing projects using products from that company.
 Timing a few targeted posts featuring

 Update your blog

 Now we are getting into some of the harder to do things but these next two could have the biggest impact.
 Blogs have been around for a long time now and the styles have changed over the years.
 As a company, we are looking for Design Team members that have good looking, high quality, well-maintained blogs.
 If you have not updated your site/design in several years, you might want to look at having a revamp.
 Sites such as WordPress and Blogger make it very easy to create something professional looking without a degree in web-design.
-Look at some of your favourite bloggers for inspiration or ask some of your crafty friends for ideas.
+Look at some of your favourite bloggers for inspiration or ask your crafty friends for ideas.
 If you want to increase your chances of success when you apply for a Design Team, this is important.

 Take good quality photos

-For many of you out there, this is probably the most important piece of advice I can give you and the one thing holding you back from getting on a design team.
-You can make the best cards in the world but if your pictures are dark and grainy it’s all for nought.
+This is probably the most important piece of advice and the one thing holding you back from getting on a design team.
+You can make the best cards in the world but if your pictures are dark and grainy, it’s all for nought.
 The good news is you don’t need a super expensive camera and an elaborate lighting setup to take good photos.
 You should look online for tutorials on how to use your camera properly but my advice would be to focus on the lighting.
-Take pictures during the day if possible or if you can spend the money, pick up some LED lights to help your projects pop.
+Take pictures during the day if possible or pick up some LED lights to help your projects pop.
 There are some really useful video tutorials on YouTube on all of this, I would suggest you start by searching for “how to take better product pictures”

-I hope you find some of this information useful – as mentioned above, we are a new company so we are far from being experts in this but thought it would be useful to share our thoughts and maybe it will help some of you land that dream Design Team position!
+I hope you find some of this information useful.
+We are new and far from experts in this but thought it would be useful to share our thoughts.
+Hopefully, it will help some of you land that dream Design Team position!